The HyperTexts

 compiled by Michael R. Burch

-Before we begin with my "personal top ten poems for children of all ages," here's a poem I wrote that can be given to any child for free.
-I do ask that you credit me as the author, but the poem is free to the public.
+Before we begin with my "personal top ten poems for children of all ages," these are poems of mine that can be given to any child for free, for noncommercial purposes.
+I do ask that you credit me as the author, but the poems are free to children.

 The Aery Faery Princess